 Surely the ‘non-fat’ era is over by now…

 NO?
 I’ll explain it again – eating fat won’t make you fat… it’ll make you lose it.
 Consuming good fats like those juicy Omega-3s from avocado, coconut oil and nuts actually promotes the burning of fat throughout your body.
 On the other end of this, consuming simple sugars like those added to ‘non-fat’ or ‘low-fat’ yogurt to make it taste better will be used quickly for an energy spike, then stored on your body as fat.
 Ditch the ‘low-fat’ options and swap it out for its full-fat, natural alternative such as Greek yogurt or alternatives like coconut yogurt or sheep’s milk yogurt (don’t knock it till you try it!)

-Don’t worry, I’m not going to tell you you can’t drink coffee in the morning.
+Don’t worry, I’m not going to tell you that you can’t drink coffee in the morning.
 I’m just telling you that this should not be your entire breakfast, under any circumstance.
 Those who skip breakfast and opt for a coffee in a bid to lose weight or reduce their daily intake will actually find their metabolism and weight loss progress slow down.
 If you’re not hungry in the morning you’d be better off having even the smallest snack to rev up your metabolism than allow your body slip into starvation mode, causing the food you do eventually eat to be stored as fat straight away.